avrilcoghlan/LittleBookofRTimeSeries/src/timeseries.rst

 http://robjhyndman.com/tsdldata/data/fancy.dat>`_ contains monthly sales for a souvenir shop at a beach resort town in Queensland, Australia, for January 1987-December 1993 (original data from Wheelwright and Hyndman, 1998).
 We can read the data into R by typing:
-We can read the data into R by typing:

 .. highlight:: r